stride3d/stride-docs/en/manual/game-studio/dedicated-editors/scene-editor/viewport.md

 # Viewport

-The **viewport** allows you to view and navigate your game's world.
+The **Viewport** allows you to view and navigate your game's world.

 ![](media/viewport.webp)